 Procedures to remove angiomyolipoma, or benign renal tumors

-Lung transplant – a procedure to replace one or both lungs, this should be considered as a last resort due to the risk of serious adverse reactions, including major bleeding, pneumonia, pulmonary edema, long-term infections and possibly painful scarring.
+Lung transplant – a procedure to replace one or both lungs; this should be considered as a last resort due to the risk of severe adverse reactions, including significant bleeding, pneumonia, pulmonary edema, long-term infections, and possibly painful scarring.

 Since lymphangioleiomyomatosis occurs almost exclusively in women of reproductive age, researchers believe that the estrogen hormone may be involved in the abnormal growth of muscle cells that characterize the disease.

 Although there is no direct evidence that there is a relationship between estrogen and lymphangioleiomyomatosis, treatment has focused on reducing the production or effects of estrogen.